astronomer/docs/astro/set-up-data-lineage.md

 ## Integrate with dbt

-This guide outlines how to set up lineage collection for a dbt project.
+Use the information provided here to set up lineage collection for a dbt project.

 ### Prerequisites